dy/settings-panel/README.md

 - `color` can specify a `format` as either `rgb` • `hex` • `array`
 - `select` and `switch` can specify `options`, either as an `Array` (in which case the value is the same as the option text) or as an object containing key/value pairs (in which case the key/value pair maps to value value/label pairs).
 - `text` and `textarea` can specify `placeholder`.
-- `custom` can define `create` method, returning HTML string, element or documentFragment.
+- `raw` can define `content` method, returning HTML string, element or documentFragment.

 #### options